RekaVadasz/dog-name-finder-FE/README.md

 Logged in users can also add dogs with pictures and save their favourite dogs.

-The backend was created with Express.js and data is stored in Cloud Firestore.
+The backend was created with Node.js and data is stored in Cloud Firestore (data of dogs and user data with encrypted passwords).

 Backend repository: https://github.com/RekaVadasz/dog-name-finder-BE